Is Apple’s brand police blind? A weird surprise in Hongkong.

 The iPhone X could bring a “renaissance”.
 GBH Insights estimates that there is an install base of 100 million iPhone users in China and that half of these are due an upgrade in the coming 12 to 18 months.
 “It all comes down to the success and elongated demand trajectory of iPhone X over the coming quarters to determine if Apple finally ends up joining the elusive trillion dollar market cap club in 2018“, concluded the analyst.
 The exact margin on the iPhone X isn’t known but according to Reuters it costs $357.50 to manufacture giving it an initial margin of 64% before shipping, research, and marketing costs.

-Back to my encounter.
-Puzzled from my discussions with several touts I entered the Apple store and questioned a sales expert about the black market directly in front of his shop.
+But back to my encounter.
+Puzzled from my discussions with several touts I entered the Apple store and questioned one of the sales experts about the black market directly in front of his shop.
 He couldn’t have kept more cool.
 The local police would look into the situation sometimes and would shoo away the hawkers for some hours.
 If I would want to buy my latest love product – the iPhone X – I could enroll online for one and could pick it up with a very high probability on the next day.
 But this would be it!
 I beg your pardon?

 Officially the firm is taking a hard line against Hongkong’s scalpers with a strict policy on refunds and exchanges.
 In a note on their online store in Hong Kong, the company announced that it would not “accept return for online orders placed on, and after August 15th, 2017.”
 This mirrors the policy unveiled last September during the launch of the iPhone 7 and iPhone 7 Plus.
 Here a 25% “open box fee” was levied or a 15% “restocking fee” when customers wanted to return their Apple or Beats products, depending on whether the packaging had been opened.
 This rule is a break, as it normally offers customers a 14-day free return service for undamaged products, upon showing original receipt and packaging.